What You Need to Know Before You Buy an Olive Tree

 Lighting Requirements for Olive Trees

 Olive Trees thrive in full sun.
 To grow strong and healthy, they need at least six hours of direct sunlight every day.
-The sunnier the location, the better your tree will flourish.
+The sunnier the location, the better your tree will flourish, encouraging occasional flowering even if fruits don’t fully ripen indoors.

 If you’re unsure about the lighting in your space, check out our illustrated light guide, which makes it easy to determine the best spot for your Olive Tree.